algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

   - the seasonality of the product,
   - the region or country of origin

-  If the Users specified the type of of product they are looking for, they will have access to secific filters for that type of product:
+  If the Users specified the type of of product they are looking for, they will have access to specific filters for that type of product:

   - for the **wine** type, the user unlock the following filters:
     - the color of the wine (red, white, rosé, sparkling),
     - the grape variety,